Skip to main content

 1. Rating Systems

 The first and most obvious difference that all car buyers will be familiar with is the rating systems used by the two institutes.
-While the NHTSA test features a five-star system, the IIHS prefers to use a four-tier system instead.
+While the NHTSA test features a five-star system, the IIHS prefers a four-tier one.

-There is not much to choose between the level of safety standards represented by these two safety rating systems.
-This means that a vehicle with five-star safety ratings from NHTSA will, in all likelihood, be rated “good” by the IIHS.
+The level of safety standards represented by these two safety rating systems is not much to choose between.
+This means that a vehicle with five-star safety ratings from NHTSA will likely be rated “good” by the IIHS.

 Therefore, when it comes to rating systems, it usually boils down to what the consumers are familiar with rather than having more trust in one testing body over the other.
 In today’s world, the five-star system is generally preferred by more people due to its wide use in different tests and industries.

-• The most common test is the frontal crash test, performed by both organizations.
-The procedures are a bit different, but the application of the results is more or less the same.
-Car buyers do not usually have a preference between the two regarding frontal crash tests.
+Both organizations perform the most common frontal crash test.
+The procedures are slightly different, but the application of the results is mostly the same.
+Car buyers do not usually prefer the two regarding frontal crash tests.

-NHTSA’s approach involves having the entire front end of the vehicle crash into a solid barrier at a speed of 35 mph.
-An average size male dummy and a small-frame female dummy are usually used during the simulation, and both test dummies wear seatbelts throughout.
+NHTSA’s approach involves having the entire front end of the vehicle crash into a solid barrier at 35 mph.
+An average-sized male dummy and a small-frame female dummy are usually used during the simulation, and both test dummies wear seatbelts throughout.

 The test aims to replicate a head-on collision between two vehicles traveling at average speeds, with particular attention paid to the vehicle’s weight.

-With the IIHS test, two different collisions are simulated, using a male and female dummy in both cases.
+The IIHS test simulates two different collisions using a male and female dummy.
 Like the NHTSA test, both test dummies wear seatbelts throughout.
-Ratings are also based on the damages to the vehicle’s structural integrity, the performance of airbags, and the crash injury analysis of the test dummies.
+Ratings are also based on the damage to the vehicle’s structural integrity, the performance of the airbags, and the crash injury analysis of the test dummies.

 1. Moderate Overlap Frontal-impact Test